Mikescher/youtube-dl-viewer/README.md

 ![preview](README_FILES/animation.gif)

-## Usage
+## Usage / QuickStart

 #### - Local Usage

-The easiest way to use is to simply drop the binary in teh directory with the video files, run it and open the displayed URL in your browser.
+The easiest way to use is to simply drop the binary in the directory with the video files, run it and open the displayed URL in your browser.
 For a bit more customization you can create a `.bat` or `.sh` wrapper to run it with a few parameter

 ~~~batch